uob-coms20007/uob-coms20007.github.io/notes/semantics/denotational.md

 </div>

 Recall that functions are equal if they produce the same result on all inputs.
-Therefore, two expressions are equal if they denote the same value in all stores.
+Therefore, two expressions are equal if they denote the same value in all states.
 For example, $x + x$ is semantically equivalent to $x * 2$ as they both represent the function $\sigma \mapsto 2\sigma(x)$, despite _not_ being syntactically equivalent expressions.

 Semantic equivalence is at the heart of the study of semantics and enables practical programming language features such as optimisations - an optimisation being a semantically equivalent, but more performant, program.